boschni/ProcessDateArchiver/README.md

 ### Tips and tricks

 - Configure the archive templates that will contain other archives to sort its children by name.
-- Configure the archive template that will contain the news items to sort its children by the speficied DateTime field.
+- Configure the archive template that will contain the news items to sort its children by the specified DateTime field.
 - You will improve usability if you dont allow the user to create date archives manually.

 ### How to Install